jawadshuaib/stock-valuation/documentation/MonteCarloExplanation.md

 - **Terminal Growth Rate**: The long-term sustainable growth rate.
 - **Discount Rate**: The required rate of return, reflecting the time value of money and risk.
 - **Projection Years**: The number of years to project future cash flows.
-- **Margin of Safety**: A buffer to account for uncertainties in assumptions.

 ---